petrikaj/lappaa/SUPPORT.md

 ## Basics

 ### What is Lappaa?
-Lappaa is an iOS and iPadOS app that turns voice recordings and audio into shareable social videos.
-Record or import audio, add animated visualizers and auto-generated captions, pick a background, and export a video ready for Instagram, TikTok, WhatsApp, or any messaging app.
+Lappaa is an iOS and iPadOS app that turns voice and video recordings into shareable social videos.
+Record or import media, add animated visualizers and auto-generated captions, pick a background, and export a video ready for Instagram, TikTok, Youtube, WhatsApp, or any messaging app.

 ### Do I need an account?
 No. Lappaa requires no account, no sign-in, and no email address.
 Download and start recording.